Become a global business leader

 12% Growth 2017-2027

-An analysis of the various stages involved in the international business negotiating process, beginning with planning and ending with post-contract adjustments.
+An analysis of the various stages involved in the international negotiating process, beginning with planning and ending with post-contract adjustments.
 A survey and evaluation of the various primary and secondary sources negotiators can go to for information needed in the negotiating process.

 Specific problems encountered by multinational firms.
 Topics include investment decisions, environmental scanning, planning and control, and the social responsibilities of firms in host nations.